Our goal was to find the perfect tropical kayaking destination.

 Priyo Utomo / local guide

-My wife introduced me to kayaking.
 My first kayak Expedition (2013) was the circumnavigation of the largest crater lake in the world, Lake Toba.
 That particular journey plus Justine Curgenven’s ‘This Is The Sea’ video changed my life.
-I can not get enough of kayak adventures ever since.
-As a citizen of West Java, I had some battles with the ‘mild’ Java Sea in the North, and with the mighty Indian Ocean in the South.
-Afterwards, I settled on a cool little dam among the mountains of West Java and devote my time preaching the art of kayaking there.
-But when Misool is calling who am I to resist??
-More at @kayaknusa
+I had some battles with the ‘mild’ Java Sea in the North, and with the mighty Indian Ocean in the South.
+Afterwards, I settled on a cool little dam among the mountains of West Java and preach the art of kayaking there. @kayaknusa

 Gilang Mutan / local guide